 Unfortunately, an ambient temperature of 75°F to 78°F in your kitchen can be difficult to maintain.
 I don't know about you, but my winter kitchen is more like 62°F to 65°F. And even if you're down South, you might have trouble keeping your kitchen in the high 70s — whether because it's winter, or you've got the AC going.

-Professional bakeries often use temperature-controlled “cabinets” called retarders to let shaped loaves and rolls rise first in a cool environment (often overnight) to develop flavor; then at warmer temperatures just before baking, to keep things moving along efficiently.
+Professional bakeries often use temperature-controlled “cabinets” called retarders to let shaped loaves and rolls rise first in a cool environment (often overnight) to develop flavor; then at warmer temperatures just before baking, to make dough rise efficiently.
 A retarder is obviously the best way to control your dough’s rising environment.

 The home baker's version of the pro's retarder is an electric dough proofer, a countertop temperature/humidity-controlled proof box.
 This appliance lets you set whatever temperature you want and just walk away, knowing that the dough, bread, or rolls you’ve placed inside will rise without any cold drafts or temperature swings to upset the apple cart.